-Negotiating and confirming agreements with your carriers is a crucial part of every broker’s workflow, and as with many other potentially time-consuming tasks, Tailwind is designed to make Load Confirmations faster and easier.
-While you always have the option of printing or emailing your Load Confirmation document manually, Tailwind also allows you to manage the confirmation process automatically, using our Electronic Load & Rate Confirmation system.
+Negotiating and confirming agreements with your carriers is crucial for every broker’s workflow.
+As with many other potentially time-consuming tasks, Tailwind is designed to make Load Confirmation faster and easier.
+While you can always print or email your Load Confirmation document manually, Tailwind allows you to automatically manage the confirmation process using our Electronic Load & Rate Confirmation system.

 Sending Out a Load Confirmation

-To start the Load Confirmation process, simply navigate to the Dispatch you want to confirm, or create the Dispatch if you have not yet done so.
+To start the Load Confirmation process, navigate to the Dispatch you want to confirm or create the Dispatch if you have not yet done so.
 Once there, click on the ‘Send Load Confirmation’ button at the top of the record.

-Once you have made any necessary changes, click ‘Email’ to send out the confirmation email.
+Once you have made the necessary changes, click ‘Email’ to send the confirmation email.

 What the Carrier Will Receive

-The Carrier will receive an email that includes a link to an external Load Confirmation page.
-Clicking on that link will bring them to the page in question, which provides most of the details of the Dispatch and includes a button they can use to ‘Accept’ the load.
+The Carrier will receive an email that links to an external Load Confirmation page.
+Clicking on that link will bring them to the page in question, which provides most of the Dispatch details and includes a button they can use to ‘Accept’ the load.

-This page will not include the exact address(es) of the Shipments in question, in order to protect against load sniping by a potential Carrier.
-However, once the Carrier accepts, they will be emailed a copy of the full Load Confirmation document, which includes the full pickup and delivery addresses.
+This page will not include the exact address(es) of the Shipments in question to protect against load sniping by a potential Carrier.
+However, once the Carrier accepts, they will be emailed a copy of the full Load Confirmation document, including the complete pickup and delivery addresses.

 Once the Carrier Accepts

-When the Carrier accepts the Load, the system will automatically update the Dispatch to reflect this change in status (see section below for the different statuses.)
-It will also send out an email to the Dispatcher who has been assigned to the Dispatch in question, notifying them that the Carrier has accepted.
-Finally, the Carrier themselves will receive an email with the full Load Confirmation document attached.
+When the Carrier accepts the Load, the system will automatically update the Dispatch to reflect this change in status (see the section below for the different statuses.)
+It will also send out an email to the dispatcher assigned to the Dispatch in question, notifying them that the Carrier has accepted.
+Finally, the Carrier will receive an email with the full Load Confirmation document.